 We have achieved ISO27001 certification – a by-product of good working practices – meaning that those who work with us can have greater confidence in the way we handle their data.
 The organisation undergoes regular audits by a UKAS Accredited Auditor to ensure we are maintaining and continually improving our standards.

-Ambit helped us think about how to align core G4S values with the main areas of organisational life, so we are able to offer excellent support and opportunities to those we care for and get the best form our people through ongoing development and recognition of their achievements.
+Ambit helped us think about how to align core G4S values with the main areas of organisational life, so we are able to offer excellent support and opportunities to those we care for and get the best from our people through ongoing development and recognition of their achievements.

 Ministry of Justice